JackWalpole/splitwavepy/docs/tutorial.rst

 	data.plot()

 .. note::
     Every time a lag operation is applied the traces are shortened.
-This is fine so long as your traces extend far beyond your analysis *Window*.
+This is fine so long as your traces extend far enough beyond your analysis *Window*.

 Window picking
 ----------------------------